-If the matter is serious or complex, the Operations Manager will help the complainant complete a written statement (if this is required or requested).
-The Operations Manager will then immediately notify the CEO and Chair of the Board, who will convene an executive meeting to consider the matter as soon as possible.
+If the matter is very serious or complex, the Programs Lead will help the complainant complete a written statement (if this is required or requested).
+The Programs Lead will then immediately notify the CEO.
+If deemed appropriate, the CEO will notify the Chair of the Board, who will convene an executive meeting to consider the matter as soon as possible.

-If the complaint involves the CEO or Operations Manager, or the person is not satisfied with the CEO or Operations Manager's response, the CEO or Operations Manager must inform the complainant of their right to speak to the Board and give them the relevant contact details.
+If the complaint involves the CEO or Head of Programs and Partnerships, or the person is not satisfied with the CEO or Head of Programs and Partnerships response, the CEO or Head of Programs and Partnerships must inform the complainant of their right to speak to the Board and give them the relevant contact details.
 The complaint can be taken to any Board member, who must notify the Executive as soon as possible.

-Any complaint that appears to indicate physical or sexual abuse, or other criminal activity, will involve reporting to external parties such as the NSW Police.
+Any complaint that appears to indicate physical or sexual abuse, or other criminal activity, may involve reporting to external parties such as the NSW Police.